A.C.T.’s Toni Rembe Theater

 What you need to know

-ACT’s main theater was built in 1910 and has been known by several names over the years.
-It was the Columbia Theater, then the Geary Theater, and was renamed the Toni Rembe Theater in 2021 after a major donor.
-The building was badly damaged in the 1989 Loma Prieta earthquake and spent six years under restoration before reopening in 1996.
+ACT’s main theater opened in 1910 as the Columbia Theater.
+It was renamed the Geary Theater later, then renamed again as the Toni Rembe Theater in 2021 after a major donor.
+The building was badly damaged in the 1989 Loma Prieta earthquake, closed for six years of restoration, and reopened in 1996.
 It seats about 1,000.

 What to Expect

 Sightlines are good from most seats.
-The orchestra center is obviously best, but the mezzanine offers a wider view of the stage.
-The upper balcony is steep and far from the action.
+Orchestra center is the closest view.
+The mezzanine gives a wider angle on the full stage.
+The upper balcony is steep and farther from the action.

 Visiting

 415 Geary Street, Union Square.
 Shows typically run Tuesday through Sunday.
-Evening curtain is usually 7:30 or 8 PM.
-Tickets range from $25 to $110 depending on seat location and the production.
-Under 35 pricing and rush tickets are available for most shows.
+Evening curtain is usually 7:30 or 8pm.
+Tickets range from $25 to $110 depending on seat and production.
+Under-35 pricing and rush tickets are available for most shows.

-The theater is in the middle of Union Square’s restaurant and hotel district.
-Dozens of dining options are within a few blocks.
-The lobby is small, so getting a drink before the show at a nearby bar is more comfortable than the intermission bar inside.
+The theater is in Union Square’s restaurant and hotel district, with dozens of options within a few blocks.
+The lobby is small, so getting a drink at a nearby bar before the show is often easier than the intermission bar inside.

 Getting There

-Powell BART and Muni Metro station is three blocks south on Market Street.
-The 38 Geary bus runs directly past the front door.
-Union Square Garage and the Sutter Stockton Garage are both within two blocks.
+Powell BART and Muni Metro is three blocks south on Market Street.
+The 38 Geary bus runs past the front door.
+Union Square Garage and Sutter-Stockton Garage are both within two blocks.